-Take the next step by applying for a Mortgage Credit Certificate through any VHDA-approved MCC lender.
+Take the next step by applying for a Mortgage Credit Certificate through any approved participating lender.

-VHDA determines whether homebuyers qualify for MCCs under the Internal Revenue Code, but homebuyers must determine for themselves whether an MCC will save them money and how valuable an MCC will be for them over the life of their loan.
-VHDA cannot and does not give any tax advice to anyone.
+Virginia Housing determines whether homebuyers qualify for MCCs under the Internal Revenue Code, but homebuyers must determine for themselves whether an MCC will save them money and how valuable an MCC will be for them over the life of their loan.
+Virginia Housing cannot and does not provide tax advice.
+Consult with your tax advisor.

-If after speaking with your lender you have additional questions, please contact VHDA at:
+If after speaking with your lender you have additional questions, please contact Virginia Housing at: